Dike Beede

 Dwight Vincent "Dike" Beede (January 23, 1903 – December 10, 1972) was an American college football player and coach.
 He served as the first head football coach at Westminster College in New Wilmington, Pennsylvania in 1926, Geneva College in Beaver Falls, Pennsylvania from 1934 to 1936, and Youngstown State University in Youngstown, Ohio from 1938 to 1972, compiling a career coaching record of 175–149–20.
 In 1941, he invented and introduced the penalty flag, now a common fixture of American football.

 Some sources spell his name "Dyke" Beede.

 Early life and playing career

 Beede was born in Youngstown, Ohio, a steel-manufacturing center located near the Pennsylvania border.
 He attended the city's South High School, where he was class president and played football.
 In his senior year, Beede received a football scholarship to Newberry College, in South Carolina.
 He later transferred to Pittsburgh's Carnegie Institute of Technology—now known as Carnegie Mellon University—where he studied structural engineering and played football.
-While in college, Beede joined the Kappa Sigma Fraternity.
+While in college, Beede joined Kappa Sigma fraternity.

 As a standout player with Walter Steffen's Carnegie squad in the 1920s, Beede made football history when he introduced the famous "spinner play."
 He served as captain of the 1925 Carnegie Tech Tartans football team and also played basketball.